ponycode/pony-config/README.md

 ---

 ## Debugging
-####list( { noColor: *true* | *false* } )
+####list( options )

+options are:
+    noColor = true | false            turns on color logging (default is false) maxListDepth                      number of levels of config to list (default is 8, minimum 0) maxListValueLength                length of values to output, truncated if longer (default is 80) outputStream                      an object to be called instead of console.log for the output

-Outputs the current configuration to console.log, including the final configuration source of each key value.
+Outputs the current configuration, including the final configuration source of each key value.
 This is extremely useful for debugging configuration merges from multiple sources.
+Output will be sent to console.log, unless outputStream option is set, in which case outputStream() is called in place of console.log().
 The output looks like:

 ```
-    CONFIG: [dev]
+    CONFIG: [dev] [LOCKED]
     organization : PonyCode  [USE-OBJECT]
     name : Harry Chesterson  [USE-FILE:example-dev-config.json]
     address :  [USE-FILE:example-dev-config.json]
     |--street : 24 Merry Way
     |--zip : 49013  [USE-COMMAND-LINE:zip]
     |--state : CA
     |--zip-state : 49013-CA  [SET]
 ```